 The evaluation of the co-technology, that is, secondary products that are intended to be used in conjunction with the GMO, is also considered important in the risk assessment of a GMO (Dolezel et al 2009).
-Therefore, considerations of the co-products also warrant an evaluation of safe use and data required for such an assessment is not provided by the Applicant.

-The MON $87427 \times MON 89034 \times 1507 \times MON 88017 \times 59122$ maize confers tolerance to herbicides containing glufosinate-ammonium and glyphosate.
-Glufosinate-ammonium is a class of herbicides that are banned in Norway and in the EU (except a limited use on apples) due to both acute and chronic effects on mammals including humans.
-Recent studies have shown negative effects from glyphosate, both on species present in terrestrial and aquatic ecosystems and on animals and cell cultures (for further elaboration and references on this issue see section on Cry proteins).
-Consequently, glyphosate is now increasing recognized as more toxic to the environment and human health than what it was initially considered to be.
-This is particularly a concern as the introduction of glyphosate tolerant GM plants has led to an increase in the use of glyphosate (Dill et al 2010; Cuhra et al 2012).
-As MON $87427 \times MON 89034 \times 1507 \times MON 89034 \times MON 8904 \times MON 8904$ MON 88017 × 59122 is genetically modified to possess two cp4 epsps genes (providing glyphosate tolerance) and two pat genes (providing glufosinate-ammonium tolerance), it is likely to assume that this GM maize is tolerant to higher doses of glyphosate.
-This could further increase the use of glyphosate and glufosinate-ammonium.
-Moreover, studies has shown increased levels of herbicide residues in herbicide tolerant GM crops (Bøhn et al. 2014), which could have health impacts on humans and animals consuming food/feed based on ingredients from this type of GM plants.
-Finally, weed resistance to glycines in maize cultivation has been vastly documented2.
-The Applicant has not provided information on the contribution of the MON $87427 \times MON 89034 \times 1507 \times MON 88017 \times 59122$ maize to the emergence of glyphosate and glufosinate-ammonium resistance in weeds, nor if there are already cases of this in the areas intended for cultivation of the variety.
+Therefore, considerations of the co-products also warrant an evaluation of safe use and data required for such an assessment is, as already described previously., and not provided by the Applicant.
+The 4114 maize confers tolerance to herbicides containing glufosinate-ammonium.
+Glufosinate-ammonium is a class of herbicides that are banned in Norway and in the EU (except a limited use on apples) due to both acute and chronic effects on mammals including humans (see section on Herbicide tolerance for references and further elaboration on this issue) Weed resistance in maize cultivation has been vastly documented1.
+The Applicant has not provided information on the contribution of the 4114 maize to the emergence of glufosinate-ammonium resistance in weeds, nor if there are already cases of this in the areas intended for cultivation of the variety.